 The RSA Digital Engagement working group (#RSAde) teamed up with Lancaster University Business School to pitch an idea to the Interactivism hackathon, taking place in London this weekend.
-We were truly chuffed when our EZPZ browser concept got picked (pronounced “eezy peezy”).
-It’s a simple browser for older people who aren’t familiar with using the Internet.
+We were chuffed when our proposal for a more accessible web browser – the “EZPZ browser” got picked.

 Now we just need to build the darn thing!

 Unfortunately, I could only be there for this morning but the energy was great.
 Around 100 people buzzing round the basement of the LBi building in Brick Lane.
-A wonderful mix of Google developers, Futuregov people (who organised the event), Gransnet (providing insight into accessibility issues) and all sorts of students, consultants and enthusiasts in between.
+A wonderful mix of Google developers, Futuregov/ Simpl people (who organised the event), Gransnet (providing insight into accessibility issues) and all sorts of students, consultants and enthusiasts in between.

 By the time I left, our self-selecting team had ten great people: really looking forward to following the #interactivism tag on Twitter and finding what great stuff develops – best of luck, EZPeople!!